zhutwo/griddy/README.md

 ### griddy_tuna

-`griddy_tuna` is a version made for the final group project as a means to wrap Optuna functionality in a format that was already familiar to my teammates, thereby saving sparing them from needing to RTFM.
+`griddy_tuna` is a version made for the final group project as a means to wrap Optuna functionality in a format that was already familiar to my teammates, thereby sparing them from needing to RTFM.